 Surcharges on income tax

-To improve the economic situation and infrastructure in the five 'new' eastern states of Germany, the German government is levying a 5.5% solidarity surcharge tax.
+To improve the economic situation and infrastructure for certain regions in need, the German government is levying a 5.5% solidarity surcharge tax.
 The surcharge is imposed as a percentage on all individual income taxes.
 A partial abolition of the solidarity surcharge tax is planned as of 2021 (see the Significant developments section).

 Members of officially recognised churches pay church tax as a surcharge on their income tax.
 The rates are either 8% or 9%, depending on the federal state where the individual resides.